A Mighty Girl's top picks of books about girls and their beloved canine companions!

 There's been a break-in on Orange Street, where Hilde Lysiak, 9-year-old reporter, lives: first some cupcakes are stolen, then a pie follows suit.
 Never one to back down from a challenge — or a story — Hilde sets out to crack the case.
 She'll interview witnesses and look for clues... and along the way, she'll get a hand from a tiny, scruffy-haired dog named Zeus, whose clever nose helps her sniff out key details.
 Kids will love reading about Hilde and Zeus' adventure, especially when they realize that Hilde is a real-life girl journalist and detective!
 Fans of Hilde can check out the second book, Bear on the Loose!.

-In this fun early chapter mystery story, King the dog helps his best friend Kayla solve a mysterious pair of coded letters!
+King the dog helps his best friend Kayla solve a mysterious pair of coded letters!
 Kayla and Mason have both received letters.
 What Kayla knows is that the same person sent both of them — someone both she and Mason know — and that the two letters are the same except for the second word.
 What King knows is that Jillian is the one who left the letters.
 Can Kayla and King figure out what the letters say using these clues?
-Fans of this title can also get the second volume, King & Kayla and the Case of the Missing Dog Treats.
+This fun early chapter mystery story teaches young readers how to gather information and analyze clues.
+Fans of this series can find more volumes in our King & Kayla Collection.

 Stubborn Lulu from Lulu and the Brontosaurus is back, this time looking to make a little extra cash by walking the neighborhood dogs.
 But Brutus, Cordelia, and Pookie don’t make the walk a very easy one!
 Lulu’s do-gooding neighbor Fleischman offers some help, which she reluctantly accepts — but can two totally opposite personalities, and three not-very-cooperative dogs, ever work together?
 With a sarcastic, witty tone, Viorst’s story captures how animals, even undisciplined ones, can bring people together.